nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 	* Implement animation for items usage

 * Phani Teja Kantamneni
+	* Add 2D Collider components to detect collision between player and enemy
+	* Trigger an event on Player-Enemy collision (The player character loses life)
+	* Find the assets for enemy sprite

 ### 3. What tasks are blocked waiting on another team member?